Xascrimson/aws_cognito_workshop/quickstart/content/docs/eight.md

 To find it, go to https://cognito-idp.{region}.amazonaws.com/{userPoolId}/.well-known/jwks.json

 1. where userPoolId is from your Cognito pool that you've created.
-2. Region is where your cognito service is deployed(for our usage is ap-southeast.2)
+2. Region is where your Cognito service is deployed(for our usage is ap-southeast.2)

 ![](/poolid.png)